Lucas-William-Bateson/foundry/README.md

 - No `[deploy]` section: Runs `build.command` in a container, then exits (CI mode)
 - `[deploy]` with `name`: Builds image, runs persistent container with `--restart unless-stopped`
 - `[deploy]` with `compose_file`: Runs `docker compose up -d --build`

+**Automatic Domain Routing:**

+When you specify a `domain` in `foundry.toml`, Foundry will automatically:

+1. Add a route to your shared Cloudflare tunnel
+2. Create/update the DNS CNAME record
+3. Your app is instantly accessible at that domain!

 ## Development (without Docker)